imxade/blog/posts/choosing-laptop/choosing-laptop.md

 - **Performance Spectrum**: i3 < i5 < i7 < i9
   - **i3**: Suited for students and productivity, moderate for gaming, but might constrain mid-to-high-range GPUs.
-  - **i5**: Amply capable for most tasks, excellent for gaming, won't impede even top-tier GPUs.
+  - **i5**: Amply capable for most tasks, excellent for gaming, won't hinder even higher mid-tier GPUs.
   - **i7**: High-performance for demanding tasks and gaming, strikes a balance between power and affordability.
   - **i9**: The zenith of performance for professionals and enthusiasts, excels in resource-intensive applications.